Harduim/mssql_airflow/README.md

 ## Features
 - Use SQLAlchemy Connections with `MsSQLHook.get_sqlalchemy_engine`
-- Get a pandas dataframe from a query using `MsSQLHook.get_sqlalchemy_engine`
+- Get a pandas dataframe from a query using `MsSQLHook.get_pandas_df`
 - Multiline inserts with `MsSQLHook.batch_insert_rows`
 - All other methods already implemented by [DbApiHook](https://airflow.apache.org/docs/apache-airflow/stable/_modules/airflow/hooks/dbapi.html)